matthewrsj/copy/README.md

-# tower_controller
+# towercontroller

-This repository contains the services and state machines for the RoadRunner charge/discharge tower controller (not to be confused with the charge/discharge controller).
+This repository contains the state machine for the RoadRunner charge/discharge tower controller (not to be confused with the charge/discharge controller).